xiaolai/regular-investing-in-box/docs/en/README.md

 Activities on the far right, such as chess, depend 100% on skill, and there is essentially no luck involved.
 Activities on the far left, such as playing slot machines, depend 100% on luck, and there is essentially no skill involved.
 Most of the rest of the activities in the image depend on some mixture of luck and skill.
 So in most situations, if you want to be hugely successful, you have to be more skillful than others and also get lucky.
 Investing, however, is on the left side of the picture, implying that luck is more important than skill.
 In fact, luck is much more important than skill, which is why so many smart people end up being unsuccessful in the trading markets.

 However, since there are many different types of investing, we need to slightly adjust Mauboussin's placement of investing in the image.
 For example, long-term holding and frequent trading are clearly completely different.
 Also, carefully selecting assets to hold over the long term is generally acknowledged to be a successful strategy.
 If someone doesn't believe this, just show them [the chart of the S&P 500 over the past several decades](https://docs.google.com/spreadsheets/d/1RsmiifuZajR_POx1zO_--qUcOgwb7tABNQpT-O69Ryk/edit?usp=sharing).
 Regular investing is at its core simply an improvement to the strategy of carefully selecting assets to hold over the long term.
-Since it hardly depends on any luck, this type of investment should actually be on the right side of the image.
+Since it hardly depends on any luck, this type of investing should actually be on the right side of the image.

 Regular investors only do one thing: